rushilma/thesis/2-algorithms.typ

 Alternatively, we can consider the much more restrictive (but more concrete) class of honest polynomials.
 When considered as functions of independent Normal variables, such functions admit a simple description in terms of _Hermite polynomials_, which enables us to prove similar bounds as @thrm_es_stability.
 This theory is much more classical, so we encourage the interested reader to see @odonnellAnalysisBooleanFunctions2021[#sym.section 11] for details.

-To start, we consider the following space of $L^2$ functions:
+To start, we consider the space of $L^2$ functions under the Normal measure.

 #definition[
   Let $gamma_N$ be the $N$-dimensional standard Normal measure on $RR^N$.
 Then the _$N$-dimensional Gaussian space_ is the space $L2normN$ of $L^2$ functions of $N$ i.i.d. standard Normal random variables.